Antibody–oligonucleotide conjugate: Development of therapeutic AOCs

-Antibody Analogue-Oligonucleotide Conjugate
+Antibody analogue–oligonucleotide conjugate

 Despite their tremendous potential, ADCs and AOCs suffer from the physical size of the antibody (mAb) entity (150 kDa) which limits solid tumour penetration (at least at low concentrations).
 Moreover, the site-selective modification of the antibody is hardly achievable: due to the difficult production of mAbs the selective introduction of an unnatural amino acid into the protein is not easily possible.

 Thats why there is intensive research to exploit antibody analogues and antibody fragments which retain a high target specificity but combined with a smaller size and a greater possibility of modification.
 Nanobodies for example are natural single-domain antibodies found in camelids with an average mass of 15kDa.
 They bear an increased stability, solubility and tissue penetration compared to mAbs.

-One conjugate, consisting out of an EGFR Nanobody and a siRNA being combined through maleimide bioconjugation, proofs the possibility of succesfull delivery of ONs by nanobodies.
+One conjugate, consisting out of an EGFR Nanobody and a siRNA being combined through maleimide bioconjugation, proves the possibility of successful delivery of ONs by nanobodies.

-Another example consists out of an anti-CD71 Fab fragment which was conjugated to a maleimide bearing siRNA (itself having 2’OMe/2’F modifciations and phosphorothioate linkages).
+Another example consists out of an anti-CD71 Fab fragment which was conjugated to a maleimide bearing siRNA (itself having 2’OMe/2’F modifications and phosphorothioate linkages).
 Several (cleavable and uncleavable) linkers between the maleimide moiety and the siRNA were screened revealing only a small influence on silencing efficacy (uncleavable linkers leading to the best results).
 To play out the small size of the Fab fragment, subcutaneous administration was investigated in mouse models leading to equivalent silencing results compared to intravenous administration.
-By comparison with other mAb-siRNA conjugates the authors even speculate that endosomal escape is largely facilitated by the smaller size of the Fab (vs. mAb).
+By comparison with other mAb–siRNA conjugates the authors even speculate that endosomal escape is largely facilitated by the smaller size of the Fab (vs. mAb).

-Moreover, Nanobody-ON conjugates are intensively used for imaging purposes exploiting the small nanobody size to reduce imaging displacement.
+Moreover, Nanobody–ON conjugates are intensively used for imaging purposes exploiting the small nanobody size to reduce imaging displacement.